Alpine Fault Westland

 Running up 600km on the spine of Aotearoa's South Island, the Alpine Fault is one of the world’s major geological features.

-The Alpine Fault is the visible "on-land" boundary of the colliding Pacific and Australian Plates.
+The Alpine Fault is the visible "on-land" boundary of the colliding Pacific and Australian Plates and is the longest natural straight line on earth.

 The Alpine Fault is one of the largest sources of seismic, or earthquake, hazards in Aotearoa New Zealand.
 Historically, when this fault ruptures, it produces an earthquake of about magnitude 8.0.